udx/worker/README.md

 The UDX Worker is designed to be flexible and can be used in two different ways: as an npm cli or as a standalone Docker image.
 <br />

+## Features

-## NPM CLI
+- CLI

-The npm package is designed for software development, environments configuration, testing.
+- Worker Container
+- Github Actions Integration

-### Install
+### Installation

-It can be installed globally on local machine and used to run and test cloud applications or scripts, generate configuration manifests, etc.
+It can be installed globally on local machine and used to configure, build and run cloud tasks, services, applications or scripts.

 #### NPM Registry